 GeopaZ (Institute of Technical Chemistry - Prof. Dr. rer. nat.
 Martin Bertau)

 In GeopaZ, the scale-up of up to 100% residue-based geopolymer building materials from non-sort-pure brick recyclates is addressed.
 The physical properties of these novel materials have the potential to replace conventional building materials without the use of energy-intensive manufacturing processes.
-Secondary raw material quantities/qualtities, the market size as well as target groups will be determined concretely.
+Secondary raw material quantities/qualities, the market size as well as target groups will be determined concretely.
 The exploitation of the project results is planned with the establishment of a joint venture.

 MyGlass (Institute of Thermal Engineering and Thermodynamics - Prof. Dr.-Ing.
 Hartmut Krause)